Stuart Russell on why now is the time to start thinking about superintelligent AI – Science Weekly podcast | THE GUARDIAN

 Stuart Russell suggests making intelligent machines ‘permanently deferential’ to humans so we may successfully co-exist with new forms of AI over time.
 Russell is a leading authority on the evolution of AI, and author (with Peter Norvig) of the principal textbook on artificial intelligence.

-In this podcast by THE GUARDIAN, he discusses issues in his new book, Human Compatible: Artificial Intelligence and the Problem of Control.
+In this podcast by The Guardian, Russell discusses his new book, Human Compatible: Artificial Intelligence and the Problem of Control.

 Russell is a computer science professor and Smith-Zadeh professor in engineering at the University of South California, and an honorary fellow at Wadham College, Oxford.